aliceatlas/hexagen/README.md

         * Promise: allows any number of tasks to await a potentially pending result and awakens all of them when one becomes available
         * Timer: actually just a Promise<Void> that is marked as fulfilled at a specified time

-* 97% elegant!
-Very minimal abomination content, you should almost never have to encounter it.
+* 98% elegant!
+Hexagen now features fewer abominations than ever.

 Warnings